GRESB/action-git-tag/README.md

 The following workflow configuration reads a previously created tag from a pull request comment, when the pull request is labeled with `read-tag`.
-The tag name is then made available as an output.
+The tag innformation is then made available as outputs.

 ```yaml
 name: Git Tag - Pull Request